janis-commerce/microservice-call/README.md

         * type: `String`
         * value:
             * `MicroServiceCallError`.
 If the response code is >= 400
-            * `MicroServiceCallInvalidService`.
+            * `RouterFetcherError`.
 If the service, namespace or method are Invalid
             * `Error`.
 Another Error

 ## Usage